Blog

 Process is one of the six key components in the EOS Framework and refers to the development and documentation of core business processes that everyone in the organization needs to follow.
 Having defined processes ensures consistency, scalability, and efficiency in the way the business operates.

-A great Integrator understands that without solid processes, the business is at risk of inefficiency and inconsistency.
+A great EOS Integrator understands that without solid processes, the business is at risk of inefficiency and inconsistency.

 Here’s why Process is so critical: